pcpLiu/cTorch/README.md

 # Introduction

 cTorch is a light weight and flexible neural network inference library.
-It is written in pure C11 and compatible with all operators of PyTorch.
+It is written in STD C11.

 ### Features